j0912345/bopl-hitbox-visualizer/README.md

 # bopl battle hitbox visualizer
 A mod for bopl battle which draws lines around hitboxes. made by Jo912345.

-# IMPORTANT NOTES
+# Notes
-- The real hitbox of rectanlges is in the center of the lines drawn on screen.
-Higher line thicknesses thus will extend further from the real hitbox.
+- As of version 3.0.0, rectangular hitboxes are now always drawn 100% accurately.
+In old versions the drawn hitbox edge extended half of the line thickness past the real hitbox edge, and the corners didn't quite connect.
-- The real hitboxes of circles are always drawn exactly, no matter the line thickness.
-Higher line thicknesses will have more inwards padding but won't extend past the real hitbox.
+- Circular hitboxes are and always were drawn accurately, no matter the line thickness.
-- Shapes that are mulit-colored are internally marked as active, and black and white if internally marked as disabled.
+- Shapes that are multi-colored are internally marked as active, and black and white if internally marked as disabled. (assuming a default color config).

 # Credits
 - Programming: